 The cacophony of advice about where to put your money coming at you from all sides can sometimes be deafening.
 We know that.
 That’s why we try to be the Joe Friday of investing.
 Remember the character from Dragnet?
 “Just the facts, ma’am.”

-At Platinum Properties, we’re big on facts and when it comes to investing, the facts tell us there is no better place to be than real estate.
+At Empowered Investor, we’re big on facts and when it comes to investing, the facts tell us there is no better place to be than real estate.
 One of the multitude of reasons we believe this relates to the title of this entry.
 When you buy a piece of income property, taking out a mortgage in the process, you actually DO get paid to borrow money.
 At least, that has been the case historically and there seems to be no reason for it to change.

 The reason we say you get paid to borrow rests in the reality of inflation, pure and simple.
 In inflationary times, your best shield against the declining value of the dollar is high-quality, long-term, investment-grade, fixed-rate debt tied to a piece of rental property.